rohanbari/Project-Revive/README.md

 ## Security

 If you find a security issue or accidental exposure of private material, follow [SECURITY.md](SECURITY.md).
+Additionally, we always credit authentic creators of assets we collected from.